How to get a person living with Alzheimer's or a related dementia to go to the doctor.

 Its time for your check up and B12 shot, I would say.
 Mom responded - I don't need a B12 shot, and then a few choice mild curse words and then, No.

 Finally, I learned that the more I tried to explain the more frustrated I became.
-Like me, most Alzheimer's care partners know exactly what I mean, and how I felt
+Most Alzheimer's caregivers know exactly what I mean, and how I was feeling at the time.

 In addition, I learned that the harder I tried to convince my mom to do just about anything